khake19/test-quiz/README.md

 ## FAQ
 ### _Can I search the internet for help?_
 Yes!
-Just be wary of copy and pasting code you don't understand.
+Just be wary of copy and pasting code you don't understand because we will ask you.

 ### _Can I install third-party packages to help me?_
-Yes again!
+Yes!
 But if you have time (and want the extra challenge), see if you can do it yourself!
 Just make sure to prioritize finishing everything first.